 After a warming lunch, we were back outside, wrapped up and ready for more fun!
 Our activities included crate stack, high adventure, bushcraft and the climbing wall.
 All the children have been excited telling the adults about how they jumped from a tree or reached the top of the climbing wall.
 They are all feeling proud of their achievements so far this week.
 Enzo has proved himself to be a survival master by perfecting his bushcraft skills and Mrs Burns’ group are climbing experts!

 Tonight we went for a night hike, followed by a story and hot chocolate before bed.

-Our last two days have been jam packed with adventure!
-We have learnt about the animals that can be found in the forest around Hindleap, and even got a chance to go out and look for evidence that they are there.
+The excitement continued with a jam packed day of activities.
+We learned about the animals that can be found in the forest around Hindleap, and even got a chance to go out and look for evidence that they are there.
 This involved looking for tracks and analysing poo!
 The children then got to hear the legend of the Witches Tree and took it in using all their senses, including taste!
 A big lick revealed the taste of citrus and nuts.

 The children are looking forward to their final day and completing the team challenge.
 But also excited for coming home and seeing their parents.